How Well Do Self-Supervised Models Transfer?: Introduction

 Among other questions, we aim to answer the following:

-\textbf{Q1.} \emph{How do state of the art self-supervised methods compare to supervised feature learning for diverse downstream datasets and tasks?} A: The best self-supervised methods can match and outperform supervised representation learning.
-On only 1 out of 25 tasks in our benchmark does supervised representation learning win overall.
+\textbf{Q1.} \emph{How do state of the art self-supervised methods compare to supervised feature learning for diverse downstream datasets and tasks?} A: The best self-supervised methods can match and outperform supervised representation learning across most tasks considered.
+Only in few-shot recognition with small domain shift to ImageNet does supervised representation learning win.

-\textbf{Q2.} \emph{Do self-supervised representations that perform well on ImageNet classification systematically perform well on diverse downstream datasets and tasks?} A: For recognition on datasets similar to ImageNet performance is highly correlated.
-However, for some of the least similar recognition datasets such as ISIC2018, there is little to no correlation between ImageNet performance and downstream performance.
+\textbf{Q2.} \emph{Do self-supervised representations that perform well on ImageNet classification systematically perform well on diverse downstream datasets and tasks?} A: For recognition on datasets similar to ImageNet, performance is highly correlated.
+However, for some of the least similar recognition datasets such as ISIC2018, there is little to no correlation with ImageNet performance.
 For different tasks such as detection and dense prediction, correlation exists but is lower than for recognition.

-\textbf{Q3.} \emph{Is there a best self-supervised representation overall?} A: No. For example, the recent methods SwAV, DeepCluster-v2 and BYOL work well for many-shot recognition on ImageNet-like data.
-However they under-perform on detection and few-shot recognition on different data such as skin-lesion recognition, with SimCLR-v2/MoCo-v2 and SimCLR-v1/MoCo-v1 coming out on top respectively.
+\textbf{Q3.} \emph{Is there a best self-supervised representation overall?} A: No. For example, the recent methods SwAV and DeepCluster-v2 work well for recognition on ImageNet-like data, but under-perform on non-recognition tasks and on different data such as medical skin images.
+This suggests that the vision of a universal pre-trained model suited for all downstream tasks is yet to be realised.

 \textbf{Q4.} \emph{Do self-supervised and supervised features represent the same information?} A: Contemporary self-supervised features seem to discard colour information, presumably due to the data augmentation they use.
 They also tend to be more attentively diffuse in contrast to the high spatial focus of attention in supervised features, which may contribute to their improved uncertainty calibration.